dtinth/synchroscope/README.md

 Client
 ------

-synchroscope uses `Function.prototype.bind` which is unavailable in some older browsers (such as iOS5 Safari).
-Please use [__es5-shim__](https://github.com/kriskowal/es5-shim) if you want to target those.

 Symlink or copy `client/sync.js` to your Angular project, and include it along with `socket.io.js`.

 If you include [__CryptoJS.MD5__](https://code.google.com/p/crypto-js/) on your page, synchroscope will generate